isantidev/zaquesazipa_project/README.md

 In the project directory, you can run:

--   `npm run dev` - Runs the app in development mode with Vite's fast HMR.
+-   `pnpm run dev` - Runs the app in development mode with Vite's fast HMR.
--   `npm run build` - Builds the app for production to the `dist` folder.
+-   `pnpm run build` - Builds the app for production to the `dist` folder.
--   `npm run preview` - Previews the production build locally.
+-   `pnpm run preview` - Previews the production build locally.
--   `npm run lint` - Runs ESLint for code quality checking (if configured).
+-   `pnpm run lint` - Runs ESLint for code quality checking (if configured).

 ## 🎨 Customization